Discover more from Visual Storytelling Newsletter

 A visual diary from attending eMerge Americas a few days ago.

-This 2-day event happens every spring and is considered the premier technology conference with the goal of transforming Miami into a global tech hub.
+This 2-day event happens every spring and is considered the premier technology conference to transform Miami into a global tech hub.

 Being local has its advantages.